kemojal/phase-timeline-challenge/approach.md

 5. Created a .gitnore file to ignore the node_modules folder and other files that are not needed
 6. Write the approach in the approach.md file
 7. Initialized git and created a new branch `feature/number-input`
+8. Refactor input component to use NumberInput component
+9.